Lucaspec72/Mass-Effect-Drive-Mod-KSP/MassEffectDrive/readme.txt

 To prevent accidently tearing the fabric of spacetime, the drive will automatically shut itself off when the vessel is altered.

 Changelog :

+Alpha 3 :

+-Changed Harmony Prefix patch to Postfix thanks to @UltraJohn.

 Alpha 2.2 hotfix :